-No student may solicit funds in the school's name unless such solicitation has been authorized in writing by the principal.
+No student or family member may solicit funds in the school's name unless such solicitation has been authorized in writing by the principal.

 Since tuition is not the source of funding for maintenance and upgrades to facilities and/or technologies, all families are expected to participate in school-sponsored fundraisers.